discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Responding to a command

 There are multiple ways of responding to a slash command, we will be covering each of these in the following segments.
-The most common way of sending a response is by using the `interaction.reply()` method:
+The most common way of sending a response is by using the `interaction#reply()` method:

 ::: warning
-Initially an interaction token is only valid for three seconds, so that's the timeframe in which you are able to use the `interaction.reply()` method.
+Initially an interaction token is only valid for three seconds, so that's the timeframe in which you are able to use the `interaction#reply()` method.
 Responses that require more time ("Deferred Responses") are explained later in this page.
 :::

 ```js{3}